With

 as part of the Franco-Swiss Interreg Project n°20919 - LACS - Annecy-Chambéry-Besançon-Genève-Lausanne

-in collaboration with the Festival d’Automne
+in co-production with Festival d'Automne

 Five dates